Divorce Lawyers In Fredericksburg, VA

 Drafting Sound Agreements during a Divorce

 At some point in the divorce process, most couples negotiate the terms of various issues surrounding the dissolution of their marriage through a marital separation agreement, more commonly referred to as a property settlement agreement, or PSA.
-With the help of our Fredericksburg divorce lawyer, you can ensure that you cover all the necessities in these agreements.
+With the help of our divorce lawyer in Fredericksburg, you can ensure that you cover all the necessities in these agreements.

 Some of the issues that may be included in your agreement are: